ayoung4/fp-remote-data/readme.md

 ## Planned: IncrementalData

 ### Description

+> Useful when loading data who's progress can be observed.

 A union type representing the following states:
 - Initial
 - Pending
 - Failure
 - Success

-> Useful when loading data who's progress can be observed.

 ## Planned: IncrementalRefreshableData

+> Useful when loading data who's progress can be observed and when fully loaded can be later updated.

 ### Description